 By Daniel Barnes

-In her 1995 cyber-punk thriller Strange Days, Bigelow’s camera slobbers over every inch of Juliette Lewis’ body, and even has the gall to turn a disgusting POV rape scene into a cheap plot twist.
-Strange Days has some amazing and audacious setpieces (always a Bigelow trademark), and a central hook that would get refurbished in Spielberg’s much better Minority Report, but for the most part this is an ugly, silly, unformed, and heavily dated film.
+In her 1995 cyber-punk thriller Strange Days, Bigelow’s camera slobbers over every inch of Juliette Lewis’ body.
+She even has the gall to turn a disgusting POV rape scene into a cheap plot twist.
+Strange Days has some fantastic and audacious setpieces (always a Bigelow trademark), and a central hook that would get refurbished in Spielberg’s much better Minority Report, but for the most part this is an ugly, silly, unformed, and heavily dated film.

-Bigelow and screenwriters James Cameron and Jay Cocks (he also helped pen the terrible script for Gangs of New York, and did uncredited rewrites on Cameron’s terrible script for Titanic) envision the Los Angeles of late 1999 as a crime-filled war zone where tanks roam the streets, gas costs $13 a gallon, PJ Harvey cover bands rule the club scene, and socially conscious rap artists dominate the hip-hop industry.
+Bigelow and screenwriters James Cameron and Jay Cocks (he also helped pen the terrible script for Gangs of New York) envision the Los Angeles of late 1999 as a crime-filled war zone where tanks roam the streets, gas costs $13 a gallon, PJ Harvey cover bands rule the club scene, and socially conscious rap artists dominate the hip-hop industry.
 Nailed it!

 In Bigelow’s vision, there is also a black market that has sprung up around memories, thanks to new technology that allows people to record and sell their experiences “pure and uncut, straight from the cerebral cortex.”
 Several different subcultures have sprung up around this new technology, including thrill-seeking criminals looking to sell their memories for a big price, as well as scuzzball dealers like Ralph Fiennes’ unwashed Lenny Nero.

 Lenny is a disgraced former cop reduced to selling illicit memories, and also a junkie addicted to the memories of his former lover, a punkish pop star played by Lewis.
 Bigelow indulges Lewis in several musical numbers, but her character’s torrid past with Lenny, while crucial to the story, is never believable.